-Here’s everything to know about the Gaza truce proposal Hamas has agreed to
+Here’s everything to know about Gaza truce proposal Hamas has agreed to

 For their part, United States officials have refused to provide detailed comment on the news.

-What is the deal Hamas says it has agreed to?
+What is the deal Hamas says it agreed to?

-The agreement is a complicated one, and would involve three phases, each of which would last six weeks.
+The agreement is a complicated one and would involve three phases, each of which would last six weeks.

-In the first phase, there would be a temporary cessation of hostilities between Hamas and Israel, and the withdrawal of Israeli forces to the east, away from the more heavily-populated areas of Gaza, and towards the border between Israel and the Palestinian enclave.
+In the first phase, there would be a temporary cessation of hostilities between Hamas and Israel as well as a withdrawal of Israeli forces to the east, away from the more heavily-populated areas of Gaza, and towards the border between Israel and the Palestinian enclave.
 Israeli airplanes and drones would also stop flying over Gaza for 10 hours each day, and for 12 hours on days when captives are released.

 Hamas would gradually release 33 captives (whether captives who are alive or the remains of captives who have died) in the first phase.
-The captives will be women, anyone above the age of 50, captives who are sick, or non-soldiers under the age of 19.
-In return, 30 Palestinians would be released for each civilian Israeli captive released alive, and 50 for every female soldier released.
+The captives will be women, anyone above the age of 50, those who are sick or non-soldiers under the age of 19.
+For each civilian Israeli captive released alive, Israel would release 30 Palestinians it has detained.
+For every female soldier released by Hamas, Israel would release 50 Palestinians.

-The withdrawal of Israeli forces would allow displaced Palestinian civilians to return to their homes across Gaza, and would occur gradually as Hamas releases captives.
-Separately, the deal stipulates that reconstruction work in Gaza must begin in this phase, as well as the flow of aid, and for UNRWA and relief organisations to be allowed to work to help civilians.
+The withdrawal of Israeli forces would allow displaced Palestinian civilians to return to their homes across Gaza, which would occur gradually as Hamas releases captives.
+Separately, the deal stipulates that reconstruction work in Gaza must begin in this phase, as well as the flow of aid, and that UNRWA and other relief organisations be allowed to work to help civilians.

-In the second phase of the deal, there will be a permanent end to military operations and a full Israeli withdrawal from Gaza, as well as another prisoner swap, this time involving all the remaining Israeli men, including soldiers.
-The Israelis would be released in return for an as yet unspecified number of Palestinian prisoners.
+In the second phase of the deal, there would be a permanent end to military operations and a full Israeli withdrawal from Gaza.
+There would also be another prisoner swap, this time involving all the remaining Israeli men, including soldiers held captive in Gaza.
+The Israelis would be released in return for an as-yet unspecified number of Palestinian prisoners.

-The third phase of the deal would see an exchange of the remains of captives and prisoners held by both sides.
-On the development side, this phase would involve a three to five year reconstruction plan for Gaza, and, perhaps most significantly, an end to the Israeli blockade of the enclave.
+The third phase would see an exchange of the remains of captives and prisoners held by both sides.
+On the development side, this phase would involve a three-to-five-year reconstruction plan for Gaza and, perhaps most significantly, an end to the Israeli blockade of the enclave.

 What has the reaction been from Israel?

-Israel had on Monday told Palestinians in eastern Rafah to leave, as it prepared to launch a military campaign in the area, despite international opposition.
-That had seemed to indicate that the Israelis did not think a deal was on the cards.
+Israel had on Monday told Palestinians in eastern Rafah to leave as it prepared to launch a military campaign in the southern Gaza area, despite international opposition.
+This seemed to indicate the Israelis did not think a deal was on the cards.

 But now, as Hamas’s deputy leader Khalil al-Hayya put it, the ball is in Israel’s court.
 The Israelis have responded warily.
 Initial reports in the Israeli media pushed the message that the deal Hamas had agreed to was not what Israel had been discussing.

-And far-right national security minister Itamar Ben-Gvir immediately took to social media to reject the deal, and call for the invasion of Rafah.
+Meanwhile, far-right National Security Minister Itamar Ben-Gvir immediately took to social media to reject the deal and call for the invasion of Rafah.

-An Israeli official speaking to Reuters added that Hamas’s announcement appeared “to be a ruse intended to make Israel look like the side refusing a deal”.
+An Israeli official speaking to the Reuters news agency added that Hamas’s announcement appeared “to be a ruse intended to make Israel look like the side refusing a deal”.

-Eventually, Israeli Prime Minister Benjamin Netanyahu said that the proposal agreed to by Hamas fell short of Israel’s demands, but that he would send a delegation to Cairo to meet negotiators.
+Eventually, Israeli Prime Minister Benjamin Netanyahu said the deal fell short of Israel’s demands but that he would send a delegation to Cairo to meet negotiators.

 He added that Israel’s war cabinet had agreed unanimously to “continue the operation in Rafah to exert military pressure on Hamas”, and on Monday night, intense Israeli air attacks took place in southern Gaza.